-Following a detailed assessment and analysis of data accumulated over the last five years (2018 - 2022), RAF Mildenhall Fire Department has highlighted a consistent failure to reach the response time benchmark of 5:00 minutes for ARFF emergencies.
+Following a detailed assessment and analysis of data accumulated over the last five years (2019 - 2023), RAF Mildenhall Fire Department has highlighted a consistent failure to reach the response time benchmark of 5:00 minutes for ARFF emergencies.
 In particular, it is the travel times to the Southside locations of RAF Mildenhall that are not being met.
 Furthermore, ARFF, EMS and Structural travel times are being missed on average by as much as 2 minutes to the Southside.
 Although, travel times to all responses on the Northside of installation, no matter what type of incident response are all being met successfully.
+A Deliberate Risk Assessment Worksheet (DRAW) has been completed to document this shortfall and we will continue to monitor response times to both sides of the installation.
+We will also utilize the airfield as a route of travel for any immediate risks to life or when smoke/fire has been reported.